Home - Book Preview

 Jeff entered the cafeteria and grabbed a couple of seats at the end of a still-empty table.
 He looked around the large room but didn’t see Jack, so he sat and opened the brown bag he brought to school.
 He looked up every so often to see if Jack was there.

 Jeff spotted Jack a few minutes later while the other freshman moved through the lunch line.
-He checked again a few minutes later and saw Jack now at the checkout station; he also noticed that Jack didn’t look happy.
+He checked again a few minutes later and saw Jack at the checkout station.
+He also noticed that Jack didn’t look happy.

 Jeff rose from the table as Jack approached.
-He nodded toward the table then stepped between it and the other student when Jack was past him.
+He nodded toward the table and stepped between it and the other student when Jack passed him.

 “Table’s full,” Jeff said in a brusque manner.